andywynn1/XFlagCV/README.md

 - **Identity switches under heavy contact:** This is a known issue and is actively being researched ([Otsubo et al., 2025](#references)).
 - **Same-team jersey ambiguity in edge cases:** Team assignment relies on visuals from a single pre-snap frame; similar or identical dark uniforms often produce a misclassification.
 - **No ball tracking:** The pipeline tracks and identifies players only.
 For flag football, ball detection is exceptionally difficult due to small ball size, frequent occlusion, and heavy motion blur.
-- **No field-coordinate mapping:** Player positions are in pixel space, not real-world field coordinates.
+- **No field-coordinate mapping:** Player positions are in pixel space, not real world field coordinates.
 Distance, speed, and formation-based stats are not yet possible without a future homography transform.
 - **Drone film variability:** Games are recorded with manned drone crews, creating variability in height, angle, and movement.

 ---

 ## Installation

-**Requirements:**
+**Prerequisites:**

 - Python 3.9+
 - PyTorch